RajaRakoto/4dev/README.md

 - 🧅 Bun.js >= 1.0.26
 - 🧅 Use Bun as package manager
 - 🌈 ESM
-- 🧹 ESlint with some initial rules recommendation
+- 🧪 Biome for code formatting and linting
 - ✅ Jest or Bun test for fast unit testing and code coverage
 - 📚 Type definitions for Bun.js and Jest
-- 🎨 Prettier to enforce consistent code style
 - ⚙️ EditorConfig for consistent coding style
 - 📦 NPM scripts for common operations
 - 🛠️ Example configuration for GitHub Actions